Call to learn more about assisted living, memory care and rehabilitation services.

-In 1965, the community moved its headquarters from Park Avenue to Erie Street, naming the new site Siena Center.
-By the turn of the century, however, the structure built for nearly three hundred sisters was housing less than a hundred, and its plumbing and electrical systems were deteriorating beyond repair.
-Wishing to put their lakeside property to optimal use not only for their own needs but for the good of the greater Racine population, the sisters sought to create a new and unique community — a community marked by a vibrant spiritual, intellectual, and physical life and meeting not only the needs of all of its residents but reaching out also in service to others.
+In 1965, the community moved its headquarters and motherhouse to a new location where they built Siena Center, named after their patron Saint, Catherine of Siena.
+On the beautiful shores of Lake Michigan, still their current home and soon-to-be home to Siena on the Lake.
+By the turn of the century, however, the structure built for nearly three hundred sisters was housing less than a hundred, and the plumbing and electrical systems were deteriorating beyond repair.
+Wishing to put their lakeside property to optimal use, not only for their own needs, but for the greater good of the Racine community, the sisters sought to create a new ministry filling a much need regional niche in healthcare — resources for memory care and Alzheimers patients and their families.
+Siena on the Lake will also provide rehabilitation services, nursing care and assisted living.
 Such is the dream of Siena on the Lake.